StrongMind/culture/tech_sessions/cohorts/topics/delegation.md

 ### Implementation

-Choose the right tasks to delegate.
+First, choose the right tasks to delegate.
 Not all tasks are created equal.
 Some tasks are better suited for delegation than others.
 Managers should choose tasks that are:
-* Appropriate for the employee's skill level and experience
+* Appropriate for the individual's skill level and experience or allows the individual to stretch somewhat beyond their current skill level
 * Within the employee's scope of responsibility
 * Well-defined and with clear instructions

 #### Clearly Define the Task

-Once you've identified the right person for the task, clearly define what is expected of them.
+Once you've identified the right individual for the task, clearly define what is expected of them.
 Provide detailed instructions and make sure they understand the scope of the task, the timeline, and any relevant constraints.
 This will help ensure that they have a clear understanding of what they need to do and can successfully complete the task.
 * The desired outcome of the task
 * The deadline for completion
 * The level of autonomy that the employee has
 * The resources that the employee will need

-Explain the reasoning behind the task you are delegating.
+Explain the "why" behind the task you are delegating.
 This helps your team understand the importance of the task and how it fits into the bigger picture.
-Provide clear documentation and expectations for the task you are delegating.
+Provide clear expectations, and if needed, documentation as well, for the task you are delegating.
 This includes deadlines, deliverables, and any other relevant information.

 #### Provide the Necessary Resources and Support